Stape

 Also available in

-Introduction to Enhanced Conversions
+Introduction to Google Ads' Enhanced Conversions

-The advantages of Enhanced Conversions
+Benefits of GA4 Enhanced Conversions

-• While Enhanced Conversions originated in Google Ads, their integration into GA4 signifies a more unified and comprehensive approach to tracking conversions across Google's platforms.
+• Unified ecosystem.
+While Enhanced Conversions originated in Google Ads, their integration into GA4 signifies a more unified and comprehensive approach to tracking conversions across Google's platforms.
 This integration allows for a seamless flow of conversion data between GA4 and Google Ads.

 Use cases of Enhanced Conversions